 As the Mekong River flows through the mountainous province of Xayaboury in northern Laos, it becomes the spawning grounds of migratory fish species that feed millions of people along the entire length of the river.
 Along the riverbanks, villagers grow fruits and vegetables and pan for gold.
 In Cambodia, Laos, Thailand, and Vietnam, the Mekong River provides food security, livelihoods, and cultural identity.

 However, this way of life is now threatened.
 In 2010, the Lao and Thai governments began building the massive 1,285 megawatt Xayaburi Dam on the Mekong River.
 The project is being built by Ch.
 Karnchang, one of Thailand’s largest construction companies.
-It is being financed by six Thai commercial banks, including the state-owned Krung Thai Bank.
+It is being financed by six Thai commercial banks, including Siam Commercial Bank, Kasikorn Bank, Bangkok Bank, Krung Thai Bank, TISCO, and the Export-Import Bank of Thailand (EXIM).
 Thailand’s electricity utility, EGAT, has agreed to purchase 95% of the dam’s electricity.
 Energy experts in Thailand have concluded that Thailand does not need the dam’s electricity to meet its growing energy demand.
 However, the dam is expected to bring enormous profits to these companies and the Lao government.

 The costs of the Xayaburi Dam will be borne by the millions of people who live along the Mekong River, including in Laos and Thailand.
 Scientists expect that the dam will block critical fish migration routes for between 23 to 100 species, including the iconic Mekong Giant Catfish.
 The dam would also destroy the river’s complex ecosystems that serve as important fish habitats.
 It would block the flow of sediments and nutrients, affecting agriculture as far downstream as the Mekong Delta in Vietnam.
 The Lao government will resettle at least 2,100 people, and 202,000 people living near the dam site will be directly affected.
 Even in the early stages of construction, many of these people already face threats to their food security.